 Acetylenylation of the Si(111) surface via the two-step chlorination/alkylation procedure was combined with click chemistry to provide a non-oxidative approach for adding chemical functionality to a silicon surface.
 Si(111) surfaces can be nearly 100% passivated with acetylene groups.
 A specifically designed, electroactive benzoquinone molecule has been immobilized to the H-C=C-[Si(111)] surface.
-A 7% coverage of the benzoquinone was found, which implies that the click reaction likely occurred at step edges on the H-C=C-[Si(111)] surface.
+A 7% coverage of the benzoquinone was found, suggesting that the click reaction may have occurred at step edges on the H-C=C-[Si(111)] surface.
 The attachment of an electroactive benzoquinone was highly selective and was accomplished with only a minimal amount of oxidation of the underlying Si(111).
 The electroactive benzoquinone was reduced and cleaved from the surface to produce an amine terminus.
 In separate experiments, ferrocene carboxylic acid and biotin were selectively and covalently immobilized to the electrochemically activated surface.

-X-ray photoelectron spectroscopy (XPS), Fourier transform infrared spectroscopy (FTIR), cyclic voltammetry (CV), and contact angle goniometry were utilized to characterize and quantitate each step in the functionalization process.
-As a result, the actylene and click chemistries can modify silicon surfaces with minimal oxidation.
-This approach can be used as a general platform to prepare functional surfaces for various applications and can be extended towards the selective biopassivation of capture agents to nanoelectronic sensor devices.
+We believe this approach can be employed as a general platform to prepare functional surfaces for various applications and can be extended toward the selective biopassivation of arrays of various types of nanomechanical and/or nanoelectronic sensor devices.